International Lesbian, Gay, Bisexual, Trans and Intersex Association: Our Identities under Arrest

 Our Identities under Arrest is the first publication specifically focusing on the enforcement of laws that criminalize consensual same-sex sexual acts and diverse gender expressions at a global level.
 It goes beyond the black letter law to track how these provisions are effectively enforced.
 The first edition was published in December 2021 and it reviewed over 900 instances in which law enforcement authorities have subjected LGBTQ+ and gender-diverse individuals to fines, arbitrary arrests, prosecutions, corporal punishments, imprisonments, and potentially even the death penalty.

 The report provides evidence revealing the significant underreporting of arrests and prosecutions across different countries.
 It highlights the notable gap between official records on enforcement published by certain governments (such as Morocco, Uzbekistan, Cameroon, and Sri Lanka) and the number of instances documented through alternative sources collected by ILGA World for this report.
 The report also found that judicial prosecution is a poor indicator to assess levels of enforcement, as arrests and detentions without formal judicial proceedings are the predominant methods of enforcing criminalizing provisions.
 In many countries, individuals can be detained for extended periods, ranging from several days to weeks or even months, without any form of judicial or administrative review.

 The report also highlights the fluctuating nature of the enforcement of criminalizing provisions, which can vary in frequency and intensity over time, with periods characterized by a significant increase in documented instances, followed by periods with no recorded or documented cases of enforcement.
 The report found that in many criminalizing countries, authorities and law enforcement officials sporadically enforce these provisions in ways that are often unpredictable.
 Even countries that are considered "safe" or where little information on enforcement is available can experience sudden and unexpected shifts in their approach to these provisions.

 Global Attitudes Survey

-In 2016, ILGA published its 2016 Global Attitudes Survey on LGBTI People.
+In 2016, ILGA World published its 2016 Global Attitudes Survey on LGBTI People.
 The principal subject surveyed was attitudes about "sexual orientation".